 7. Public Commentary

 Read Liz Atkinson email into the record regarding her concerns of the Torch Lake Shoreline.
 Graber commented that there may be a task force created in the future of all townships on Torch Lake to possibly stream line and coordinate the shoreline.
-Concern raised by Carlton about having speaker similar to Mark Stone at a future meeting.
+INTEREST raised by CARLETON about having speaker similar to Mark Stone at a future meeting.
 Possible discussions of wave energy, water gardens, etc. Shoemaker commented that brown algae on Torch Lake have been in the news lately.

 8. Consideration of Agenda